New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: Introduction

-The potential existence of these spikes has been leveraged in numerous analyses to enhance expected sensitivities for DM searches, including studies by FGST and PAMELA \cite{Sandick:2010yd}, various gamma-ray observations \cite{Regis:2008ij, Balaji:2023hmy}, and stellar observations~\cite{Lacroix:2018zmg, Gustafson:2025ypo, Acevedo:2025rqu}.
-Furthermore, the spike has been utilized to set bounds on DM interactions through its capture and annihilation within stars \cite{John:2023knt} and to predict the existence of dark stars \cite{BetancourtKamenetskaia:2025hgr}.
-More recently~\cite{Akita:2025dhg} used the spike to explain the neutrino signal from NGC1068 via DM annihilation.
-Additionally, \cite{Cline:2022qld, Ferrer:2022kei,Cline:2023tkp, Dev:2025tdv} have used spike profiles to constraint neutrino-DM interactions from IceCube and future galactic supernova neutrino observations.
-Collectively, these studies highlight the broad phenomenological relevance of spiked profiles.
-Note, however, that the existence of the spike is not yet established observationally and is still under debate~\cite{Ullio:2001fb, Lacroix:2018zmg, Shen:2023kkm}.
-See \Cref{app:arguments} for a review of possible mechanisms that could weaken or destroy such spikes.

 In this paper, we discuss how the existence of a spiked DM halo impacts CR acceleration to ultra-high energies.
 These ultra-high energy CRs (UHECRs) are expected predominantly to consist of heavier elements, including iron~\cite{Gaisser:2011klf, Thoudam:2016syr,Muzio:2019leu, Ivanov:2020rqn, PierreAuger:2023bfx, Ehlert:2023btz,Zhang:2024sjp, TelescopeArray:2024oux, IceCubeCollaborationSS:2025jbi, PierreAuger:2025eun, IceCube:2025baz}.
 A single scattering event between such energetic CRs and a DM particle during the acceleration process would cause the heavy (iron) nucleus to shatter.
 If such fragmentation occurs, CRs would be unable to reach the observed ultra-high energies, particularly near the Greisen-Zatsepin-Kuzmin (GZK) cutoff~\cite{Greisen:1966jv, Zatsepin:1966jv}.
-In fact, the observation of several super-GZK events~\cite{HIRES:1994ijd,PierreAuger:2022qcg,TelescopeArray:2023sbd} strongly suggest that (i) these UHECRs are most likely heavy nuclei (with higher GZK cutoff) rather than protons, and (ii) fragmentation of these heavy nuclei is unlikely to happen at the source.
+In fact, the observation of several super-GZK events~\cite{HIRES:1994ijd,PierreAuger:2022qcg,TelescopeArray:2023sbd} strongly suggests that (i) these UHECRs are most likely heavy nuclei (with higher GZK cutoff) rather than protons, and (ii) fragmentation of these heavy nuclei is unlikely to happen at the source.

-Here we ask the question: \textit{Can high-energy CRs be accelerated within the DM spike to the ultra-high energies necessary to explain current observations by CR experiments \cite{Ivanov:2020rqn, PierreAuger:2020qqz}?} We split this question into three parts:
+Here we ask the question: \textit{Given a DM-proton interaction, can high-energy CRs be accelerated within the DM spike to the ultra-high energies necessary to explain current observations by CR experiments \cite{Ivanov:2020rqn, PierreAuger:2020qqz}?} We split this question into three parts:

 \begin{enumerate} \item Can CRs be accelerated to the required energies within an AGN? \item Can CRs be accelerated within their trapped region? \item Can the CRs escape their host galaxy?